 Whatever you’re going through, we have a range of information and services to help lighten the load.

-Through our helpline we offer practical support and information for people living with CF and their families.
+Through the Cystic Fibrosis Trust helpline we offer practical support and information for people living with CF and their families.
 The helpline is open Monday-Friday 9am-5pm, and can help with a range of issues, from housing and employment to travel and holidays, or just lend an ear when you need someone to talk to who understands the ups and downs of life with cystic fibrosis.

 Through our specialist benefits advice we can support you to access the benefits you could be entitled to, helping to lift some of the financial burden of living with cystic fibrosis.
 Our helpline team can put you in touch with our expert Welfare and Rights Advisor who can help and advise you at any stage of your benefits claim, and we can provide comprehensive information on Disability Living Allowance (DLA) and Personal Independence Payment (PIP).